I’ve heard that the Center for Counseling and Mental Health offers clinical case management. What is that?

 Clinical case management is not to be confused with case management within the Office of Student Affairs.

 It’s important to point out that one of the primary goals of clinical case management is to help students learn to find and evaluate available providers, based on student insurance, clinician areas of expertise, and clinician identity.
 This is an important skill to develop prior to going out into the world post-Amherst.
 Rather than ‘find you a therapist’, the goal is to help you develop the skills to decipher insurance coverage and to connect with a therapist of your choice.
-At the Counseling Center, we know that finding a therapist is a deeply personal and potentially challenging process.
+At the Center for Counseling and Mental Health, we know that finding a therapist is a deeply personal and potentially challenging process.
 Feel free to ask a clinician about clinical case management to learn more about this valuable service.